lasseoe/zabbixctl/README.md

 [![CI](https://github.com/lasseoe/zabbixctl/actions/workflows/go.yml/badge.svg)](https://github.com/lasseoe/zabbixctl/actions/workflows/go.yml)

-**zabbixctl** is tool for working with zabbix server api using command line interface, it provides effective way for operating on statuses of triggers, hosts latest data and groups of users.
+**zabbixctl** is a tool for working with the Zabbix server API using the command line interface, it provides an effective way for operating on trigger status, host latest data and groups of users.

 ![dashboard](http://i.imgur.com/0WZkMN0.gif)